 - Commercial invoice or Canada Customs invoice containing all pertinent information about the shipment*.

-- The Canada/US Free trade certification (CUSMA/USMCA) signed by the producer or exporter.
-Vendors can access the Quick Links section for the CUSMA template and instructions.
+- The Canada/US Free Trade Certification (CUSMA/USMCA) signed by the producer or exporter

 * The commercial invoice or Canada Customs invoice provided by vendors when shipping the goods must include the following information.
 Failure to supply this information on the documents may result in the delay of customs clearance and delivery of your shipment:

 - Description: Include a complete description of the goods.

 - Country of manufacture: Where the goods were produced or sourced.

 - Value: The actual shipment value must be provided for Canada Customs purposes.
 This applies to every shipment including samples for research and teaching.
 Unsolicited goods, samples, no charge items, etc. are required to be reported to Customs and to have appropriate duty and/or GST paid at the time of import.
 These goods must be valued as if there were a sale.